 The film's other technicalities are excellent too, including the editing by Paul Hirsch, Richard Chew and Marcia Lucas (then wife of George).
 The editing is briskly paced, with barely a second of wasted film.
 The final assault on the Death Star (mostly edited by Marcia Lucas) makes for a perfect piece of action editing, seamlessly cutting between the different pilots, the Death Star, the space ship footage, and the Rebel commanders back at base, and building tension and drama as it does so.

-It may seem strange now, but Star Wars didn't arrive on a wave of hype, it had a relatively limited opening and built into a phenomenon through rave reviews and extraordinary word of mouth.
+It may seem strange now, but Star Wars didn't arrive on a wave of hype, it had a relatively limited opening (on 42 screens compared to more than 400 for Jaws) and built into a phenomenon through rave reviews and extraordinary word of mouth.
 It was nominated for 10 Academy Awards, including Best Picture, and won 6 (for Best Art Direction-Set Decoration, Original Score, Editing, Sound, Costume Design and Visual Effects) as well as a special award for Ben Burtt's sound effects.
 John Williams also picked up 3 Grammy awards, a BAFTA and a Golden Globe for his score.

 In 1997 all three films in the original trilogy were re-released in “Special Edition” versions with story changes, additional scenes, often jarring new effects and extra CGI baubles that added nothing to the narrative and frequently detracted from it.
 Needless to say, anyone interested in Star Wars should seek out the original pre-1997 version if possible, but this is easier said than done.
 Lucas withdrew the original from circulation and attempted to have it supplanted by the Special Edition, or at least the latest version of the Special Edition.
 Star Wars is probably the most important American film of the 1970s and it deserves far better than the treatment meted out to it by Lucas over the last 20 years.
 Hopefully the original version will eventually be restored and made available in the best quality possible in an official release.
 But at the moment, it's up to fans and amateurs to preserve a piece of film history that George Lucas would rather see buried.